aymansoliman-dev/mortgage-repayment-calculator-main/README.md

 ### What I learned

 I learned to customize ```<input>``` elements, and how to customize their design according to the state of validation.
-I also learned how to apply clean code on functions.
+I also learned how to apply clean code to functions.

 ```html
 <input type="radio" .../>